richhuwtaylor/dessert-or-not/README.md

 Uses the [Epicurious - Recipes with Rating and Nutrition](https://www.kaggle.com/datasets/hugodarwood/epirecipes) Kaggle dataset, originally scraped from http://www.epicurious.com/recipes-menus.

+The `pyspark.ml` Pipeline implemented uses custom-made Transformers and Estimators for missing value imputation and outlier capping.

 ### About the data

 The dataset consists of over 20,000 recipes.
 Each row holds the following: